 Tuition varies each calendar year.
 The UW-Eau Claire Admissions website has a link to "Tuition + Fees Schedules" which describes the standard graduate tuition rates for our on-cam pus graduate programs and the several forms of financial aid assistance available to UW-Eau Claire graduate students.
 Most of the online graduate programs have their own unique tuition+fee rates.

 Graduate students must be admitted to a graduate program, be in good academic standing, and be enrolled at least half-time to be eligible for financial aid.
 Half-time is defined as being enrolled in at least four graduate credits during the fall or spring semester, or at least three graduate credits during the summer session.
 Full-time is defined as being enrolled in nine or more graduate credits during the fall or spring semester, or six or more credits during the summer session.
 Enrollment in a thesis course (XXXX799) also puts a student at full-time status.

 Some employers reimburse their employees for job-related master-level education either through stipends or salary increases.

 What is available for online graduate programs?

-The College of Business offers an online MBA degree, the College of Arts and Sciences offers a collaborative online Master of Science in Data Science, and the College of Education and Human Sciences offers an online M.S. degree in Communication and Sciences and Disorders.
+The College of Business offers an online MBA degree, the College of Arts and Sciences offers a collaborative online Master of Science in Data Science, and the College of Education and Human Sciences offers an online M.S. degree in Communication and Sciences and Disorders, as well as a hybrid cohort Master of Education in Professional Development program (meets one Saturday per month; rest of course is taught online).
 The rest of the graduate programs are primarily offered on-campus.
 More opportunities are opening for individual web-based courses, as well as graduate certificate programs, distance learning, and 24 hours a day contact.
 For a list of online courses, please see UW-Eau Claire online programs.
 In most cases, the tuition for online programs is a bit higher than tuition for the on-campus programs.